-\ Some of the enquiries and complaints categorised as other include (but not limited to) COVID-19, discussion, personal hygiene, haircuts and programs.
+\ Some of the enquiries and complaints categorised as other include (but not limited to) personal hygiene, activities, programs, and property.

-\\ Remaining categories make up <1% of the total number of complaints.
-These include laundry, searches, access to information, case management, religious matters, safety and security, work, staff-related, use of force/restraints, legal information/lawyers and mail.
+\\ Remaining categories make up <1% of the total number of enquiries.
+These include case management, mail, safety and security, searches, separation, use of force/restraints, work and staff related

-\\\ Total is 99.98%, rounded to 100%.
+\\\ Total is 100.02%, rounded to 100%.